 You cannot miss Gunung Reng if you are driving on the East West Highway in Jeli district in western Kelantan.
 It is a spectacular limestone outcrop located close to the highway between the towns of Jeli and Belimbang.

 I went there recently on my way from Baling to Kota Bahru.

 Just before the mosque in the photo there was a rough road leading to the recreational park at the foot of the hill.

 I could not see any steps or path going up the side of the hill so I suppose it is not possible to climb to the top unless you are a skilled mountaineer with all the right equipment.

 The recreational park contains a dilapidated children's playground, a shop and food stall, surau, toilets etc.

-The highlight of my visit to Gunung Reng was the cave which was easily accessible next to the playground.
+The highlight of my visit was the cave which was easily accessible next to the playground.

 Even from the outside the screeching of bats was quite noisy.
 Inside was bigger than I expected.
 The stench of bat droppings was quite overpowering and the floor of the cave was slippery with green and black guano.

 The screeching noise seemed to be coming mainly from a kind of chimney which disappeared up into the dark inner recesses of the mountain.

 I expect the cave led deeper into the hill and I believe there are other caves to be explored but since there was no guide available I was not keen to go any further on my own without a torch.